UttamPanchasara/FlutterExamples/README.md

 ## Examples:

 ## 1. Parse Array without key from API.
-In this Example I have Open Source API to fetch data:
+In this Example I have used Open Source API to fetch data:
 **API :** https://www.mercadobitcoin.net/api-doc/

 **Response :**